luop0812/HPRC_IntroHPC/_episodes/11-cluster.md

 > We want to put the job script files on your home directory using the OnDemand file browser.
 You can get these files in the
 > setup page of this workshop.
 Make sure to unzip them, there should be two files `sleep.sh` and `poisson.sh`.
 >
-> Open your Home Directory in the OnDemand file browser.
+> Open your scratch Directory in the OnDemand file browser.
 >
-> Make a new directory called `sleep` and another called `poisson`.
+> Make a new directory called `IntroHPC`.
+Inside the directory `IntroHPC`, make a new directory `sleep` and another called `poisson`.
 >
 > Put the `sleep.sh` file in the `sleep` directory and the `poisson.sh` file in the `poisson` directory.
 You can do
 > this with the upload button or just drag and drop the files into the browser.